-GOVERNOR’S OFFICE NEWS RELEASE: Governor Ige names two deputy directorsPosted on Dec 12, 2016 in Latest News, Newsroom, Press Releases
+GOVERNOR’S OFFICE NEWS RELEASE: Governor Ige names two deputy directorsPosted on Dec 12, 2016 in Latest Department News, Newsroom, Office of the Governor Press Releases

 Laurel Johnston appointed to Budget and Finance, Ryker Wada appointed to Human Resources Development